 Figure 10-1 shows the structure of the LVI module.
+The LVI is enabled out of reset.
 The LVI module contains a bandgap reference circuit and comparator.
-The LVI power disable bit, LVIPWRD, disables the LVI from monitoring $V{DD}$ voltage.
-The LVI reset disable bit, LVIRSTD, disables the LVI module from generating a reset when $V{DD}$ falls below a voltage, $V{LVII}$ .
-LVIPWRD and LVIRSTD are in the MOR register (\$001F) (see Section 5.
+The LVI power bit, LVIPWR, enables the LVI to monitor V{DD} voltage.
+The LVI reset bit, LVIRST, enables the LVI module to generate a reset when V{DD} falls below a voltage, V{LVIF} , and remains at or below that level for nine or more consecutive CPU cycles.
+LVISTOP, enables the LVI module during stop mode.
+This will ensure when the STOP instruction is implemented, the LVI will continue to monitor the voltage level on V{DD} .
+LVIPWR, LVISTOP, and LVIRST are in the MOR register (\$001F) (see Section 5.
 Mask Options).
-Once an LVI reset occurs, the MCU remains in reset until $V{DD}$ rises above a voltage, $V{LVIR}$ .
+Once an LVI reset occurs, the MCU remains in reset until V{DD} rises above a voltage, V{LVIR} .
 The output of the comparator controls the state of the LVIOUT flag in the LVI status register (LVISR).

-An LVI reset also drives the $\overline{RST}$ pin low to provide low-voltage protection to external peripheral devices.
+An LVI reset also drives the \overline{RST} pin low to provide low-voltage protection to external peripheral devices.